m-ld/sustainable-web-apps/spec/design/approach.md

 We will provide and run an open-source cloud service that fulfils the requirements identified in the [architecture](architecture.md) for a server-based data store and message relay.
 This will help eliminate getting-started overhead for trials, research, personal projects and startups.
 In our demonstration we will emphasise that the Gateway is used for convenience and data durability, but is optional, and could be self-hosted.

-### Collaborative Web Library
+### Shared-Graph Library

+> This component was formerly called the "Collaborative Web Library"

-We will develop a developer-friendly solution for developing highly-interactive local-first applications using broadly adopted Linked Data semantics.
+We will develop a developer-friendly solution for developing highly-interactive local-first applications using broadly adopted RDF semantics.
 It will essentially comprise the support necessary to use **m-ld** conveniently in a local-first web application.

 #### Reactive Observable Query

-We will implement an interface which exposes the results of a useful query over a Linked Data graph as an RxJS Observable, suitable for any reactive application to subscribe to.
+We will implement an interface which exposes the results of a useful query over a RDF graph as an RxJS Observable, suitable for any reactive application to subscribe to.

 #### Writing Data

-We will develop simple API patterns for multi-collaborator writing to the Linked Data graph from the applications.
+We will develop simple API patterns for multi-collaborator writing to the RDF graph from the applications.

 #### TypeScript Support

-We will develop and demonstrate patterns for using design-time application data types in the collaborative web library.
+We will develop and demonstrate patterns for using design-time application data types in the Shared-Graph Library.
 We will offer patterns and tools to make this suitably ergonomic for an application using the Observables and hooks described above.

 #### Security Support